venamax/dataincubator/music/README.md

 Replace the default values in `__init__.py` with your answers.
 Avoid running "on-the-fly" computations or scripts in the file.
 The less moving parts there are, the easier it is on the grader.

-For the questions involving building a model on the pre-computed features, you will need to package your model with the solution in the same way as in the ML miniproject.
+For the question involving building a model on the pre-computed features (Question 3), you will need to package your model with the solution in the same way as in the ML miniproject.

 # Questions